 Resources for your own self-care:

 You are entitled to your own mental and physical health support.
 Please prioritize your well-being to the best of your ability during this time.
 Know that you don’t have to do that alone.
 Additionally, students look to faculty as role models- if they sense that you’re overwhelmed and making no time for yourself, they may follow suit.
+I offer weekly well-being events for the community, ranging from meditations, to yoga classes, to check-in groups.
+Starting this October, we will be hosting a Be You series, where staff and faculty will be encouraged to come as they are, and we will be exploring various well-being and community building topics.

 -SPH Wellness Coordinator- Ilana Schlesinger, available to meet individually with faculty as well as plentiful programming, sphwell@bu.edu